-You may be making your dog food-aggressive without even realizing it.
-This behavior is usually the result of an owner who controls his/her pet in all situations, even when that pet is eating.
+You may be making your dog food aggressive without even realizing it.
+This behavior is usually the result of an owner who controls their pet in all situations, even when they are eating.
 To remedy the problem, you must first regain your dog's trust.

 How to Get Rid of Food Aggression in Dogs

 So what should you do?
 Should you just let him be?
 No. You have to make him understand that you are the one who provides the food and that you are someone to thank rather than someone to fear.
 How do you accomplish this?

 Only feed your pooch twice a day.
 You can also train your dog to understand impulse control by asking him to sit before you give him his food bowl.
 This helps him understand that you are the food provider and that you're not trying to take his food away.

 Do Something Constructive to Build Trust

 Try doing something new to build trust with your pet.
 I suggest trying to add food to his bowl.